sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

 2. Copy the OEM logo to C:\mount\windows\Windows\system32\OEM\**FabrikamLogo.bmp** directory which will be mapped in unattend file in **OEM Information | Logo** property.

-    See the below image to add OEM logo in an answer file.
+    See the following image to add OEM logo in an answer file.

     -   %windir%\system32\OEM\FabrikamLogo.bmp